cyberiapilled/cyberiapilled.github.io/docs/october19171932documents.md

 1931: [The Character of the Revolution](https://www.marxists.org/archive/trotsky/1931/spain/spain05.htm) - Trotsky
 1931: [Nine-Tenths of Our Activities for the Revolution in Spain](https://www.marxists.org/archive/trotsky/1931/07/9_tenths.htm) - Trotsky
 1932: [Stalin & the Crisis of Proletarian Dictatorship](https://drive.google.com/file/d/19zMlGNdwFJ0JK-RtkVudlmaIscwwi479/view) - Ryutin
+# Second Five Year Plan, Nazis Take Power, 1936 Constitution in the USSR, the Start of the Great Purge, & the Start of the Spanish Civil War, 1933-1936:

+# End of the Stalinist Purges, 1937-1938:

+# End of the Spanish Civil War, WW2, Formation of the ICP, & the End of the Great Depression, 1939-1945:

+# The Immediate Post-World War 2 Period, 1946-1947: